neitanod/vim-clevertab/README.md

 Usage
 =====

-While in insert mode, write some code and then just press <Tab>.
+While in insert mode, write some code and then just press TAB.